Oil Change Intervals

 Winter Time Oil Grades

 Oil viscosity can make a big difference when it comes to getting lubrication to the furthest parts from the oil pump, which is usually the valve train.
-Besides improving gas mileage, if it gets near or below freezing where you live you should definitely be using a 5w-30 oil.
+Always use the manufactures recommended weight of oil to help prevent excessive camshaft and timing component wear.

 Why?
 Consider this: 5w-30 takes 10 seconds to reach the valve train at 15 degrees Fahrenheit, compared to 20 seconds for 10w-30.
 Even worse, while 5w-30 is flowing freely in 40 seconds 10w-30 weight takes up to three minutes.
-Even better, consider switching to a synthetic oil, which will flow freely in 15 seconds at 15 degrees.
+That is why we are seeing even thinner oils in the newer cars such as 0/20 and even thinner.
+Consider switching to a synthetic oil, which will flow freely in 15 seconds at 15 degrees.
 Always refer to your owners manual for oil recommendations.

 Serving Eugene, Oregon and Springfield, Oregon's car, truck and SUV auto repair needs since 1973.